BoWang12/Iso-Seq/README.md

 # Maize PacBio Iso-Seq

-This is the GFF3 file of all the high-quality full-length isoforms that generated from maize PacBio Iso-Seq data, which has been published by Wang et al., Nature Communications, 2016.
+This is ftp link (ftp://brie4.cshl.edu/pub/pacbio_maize_B73/) for of all the high-quality full-length isoforms that generated from maize PacBio Iso-Seq data, which has been published by Wang et al., Nature Communications, 2016.

 This study has several targets: